 The art of whistling covers skills of melodious whistling, which is different from ordinary whistling.
-The Mongolian art of whistling calls for the mouth cavity to function as a sound box.
-The whistling art is an artistic phenomenon which has developed as a result of long, deliberate and zealous effort.
+The Mongolian art of whistling calls for the mouth cavity to function as a soundbox.
+Whistling art is an artistic phenomenon that has developed as a result of long, deliberate, and zealous effort.
 It is melodious and artistic when Mongolians delightfully whistle graceful and touching melodies, including those from long and short-songs, in different contexts, such as in the pasture, while working, and while galloping on the back of a horse on a sunny and bright day.

 On the other hand, there are several contexts in which whistling is permitted.
 Mongolians whistle as an intellectual need when they want to feel calm and tranquil, when they want to have a breeze on a sultry day, or when threshing crops to blow away the husks (chaffs).
 Also, Mongolians whistle when watering horses and livestock, as doing so works to make the animals calm and tranquil while drinking water.

 Whistling is classified into the following three types: tooth whistle, lip whistle, and palate whistle.
 Gifted people who possess whistling art with a high degree of skill are found in different localities in Mongolia, and the prominent whistler’s fame lasts for decades.